Yafei-Guo-coder/DumpNice/README.md

-# R codes for Vmap1.1 and Vmap3
+# Codes for Vmap1.1 and Vmap3
 ### Statistics and Graphics drawing

 PI.r: Calculate population genetic diversity